wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/setup-privacy.md

 1. The Workplace Analytics administrator prepares and uploads the organizational data.
 1. Workplace Analytics validates the upload and then processes the data.

-Once these steps are complete, your organization has full access to all service features (except Upload and administrative settings).
+After these steps are complete, your organization has full access to all service features (except Upload and administrative settings).

 Organizational data contains effective dates which map to the Microsoft 365 data.
 This data should be uploaded on a regular monthly schedule to reflect changes in your organization.
 The Microsoft 365 collaboration data updates weekly.